plopd/navigation/README.md

 The code is structured as follows:

+`checkpoints` - holds checkpoints of models for the agent `results` - camera-ready graphs and figures highlighting the results of the training `src` - agent and models used
+`utils` - useful code reusable for different agents (e.g. replay buffer) `Navigation.ipynb` - tutorial notebook to help users go through the training and testing pipeline `REPORT.md` - outlines details on the algorithms used to train the agent

 ## Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training or watching a smart agent.
+Follow the instructions in `Navigation.ipynb` to get started with training and/or watching a smart agent.